Count Andrew Ciechanowiecki: Knight of Malta

-Old age and death
+Later life

 In 1995 Ciechanowiecki suffered a severe stroke, which deprived him of the use of his legs.
-He became confined to a wheelchair for the last twenty years of his life.
+He used a wheelchair for the last twenty years of his life.
 However, he remained intellectually very active in the pursuit of his many interests.
 Above all, he continued with his numerous connections with Poland, where he still travelled several times a year to attend academic meetings, including those of his own Foundation, as well as to deal with the publication of various books, and also to pursue his para-diplomatic and political activities.

-Ciechanowiecki never married and was the last of his line.
-He died in London on 2 November 2015, aged 91.
+Ciechanowiecki never married and died without issue, in London on 2 November 2015, aged 91.
 After a funeral service at the Brompton Oratory, London, his remains were taken to their final resting place in the crypt of the Knights of Malta in the parish church of Mistrzejowice, Kraków.